 The relationship is like, professional.
 It’s like that.
 But he [social worker] is very important to me.
 When I say I have a problem, I know that he can sort it out for me and help me with it.
 He has been very good person to me and I feel close to him because of that.
 Even though it is like professional relationship.
 Makhda

-Past research with care leavers more generally has highlighted the importance they place on reliability, effectiveness and ‘getting things done’ (Morgan, 2012; Hojer & Sjoblom, 2010).
+Past research with care leavers more generally has highlighted the importance they place on reliability, effectiveness and ‘getting things done’ (Hojer and Sjoblom 2010; Morgan, 2012).
 For the young people in this study, the ability to problem solve and access crucial resources and entitlements could be just as important as the development of a more therapeutically based dynamic.
 Some of the professionals described offering this type of practice, which might be considered as working within Kohli’s (2006a) domain of cohesion, in which practitioners seek to bring order and routine to young people’s lives through tangible forms of helping.

 It’s mostly practical stuff, knowing we are here to turn to.
 But we’re always here.
 The emotional side of it -they just get on with it.
 Social Worker